cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 tool for automated reasoning.
 For those who are unfamiliar, you may think of an SMT solver as a "bot" that answers logical or mathematical questions.
-For example, let's say I would like to know whether there exits integers \\(a, b, c\\) such that \\(3a^{2} -2ab -b^2c = 7\\).
+For example, let's say I would like to know whether there exists integers \\(a, b, c\\) such that \\(3a^{2} -2ab -b^2c = 7\\).

 <!-- $$ \exists  a, b, c \in Z  |
 3a^{2} -2ab -b^2c = 7 $$
  -->
-Using the SMT-standard format, I can express the question as the following query.
+Using the SMT-standard format, I question can be written as the following query.
 The translation is hopefully
 straightforward: the `declare-fun` command creates a variable (a 0-arity function), the `assert` command states the equation as a constraint.
 More generally, an SMT query